proptitclub/prosocial-backend/README.md

 - Delete Post

   - Delete all Reaction by Post Id
-  - Delete all Reaction by Post Id
+  - Delete all Comment by Post Id
   - Delete Post

 - Post Reaction with Post Id